Vietnamese Noodle & Grill.

 The story behind Pho 20 is an amazing tale.
 The food is just as amazing.

 Pho 20 is in Avon’s Christie Lodge building and opened about a month ago by Phuc Hoang Read.
-Her family has been preparing this for at least three generations.
+Her family has been preparing this type of cuisine for at least three generations.

 “My father cooked very well,” she said.

-Their trip to Avon is an amazing tale.
+Their trip to Avon is one of those unbelievable tales.

 The details are a little sketchy, but she met her husband in the United States.
 His tale is just as amazing.